wan monitoring

 Identity your applications: Everything is port 80

 So, we have latency, jitter, and loss.
 Understanding when loss happens is apparent.
-But with specific applications, with 1 – 5 % packet loss, there may not be a failover, which can negatively affect the applications.
+However, with specific applications, with 1 – 5 % packet loss, there may not be a failover, which can negatively affect the applications.
 Also, many don’t know what applications are running.
 What about people connecting to the VPN with no split tunnel and then streaming movies?
 We have IP and ports to identity applications running on your network, but everything is port 80 now.
 So, you need to be able to consume different types of telemetry from the network to understand your applications fully.

 The issues with deep packet inspection